AdaRoseCannon/progressive-web-apps-talk/index.md

 I'm Ada Edwards from the Financial Times, I'm here to talk about Progressive Web Apps.

+## **Note to self:** Speak slowly no one can understand your accent.

+Firstly a heads up this will be pretty code heavy but the notes are online so you can follow along or read later.

 I'd like to ask some questions before I start.

 * Who here is a primarily a native app developer?